 Case: Capital for Enterprise Fund & Maven Capital Partners LLP v Bibby Financial Services Ltd EWHC 2593 (Ch)

 Subject: Conspiracy by unlawful means; enterprise loan and share warrants; pre-pack administration; invoice finance.

 Summary: Claim for £2m for losses arising when Bibby put oldco into administration, and funded oldco and newco.
 Pelling QC dismissed the claim because any acts of Bibby caused no loss, as oldco was hopelessly insolvent.
+Acted for the factor.
 Instructed by Shoosmiths.

 Subject: Intention to create legal relations; share purchase; unjust enrichment.

 Summary: A claimant who had invested £50,000 in a company was not entitled to a shareholding because he had paid the money in advance of a binding agreement to that effect.
 The parties had not intended to be contractually bound at least until heads of terms had been agreed.
 The court also rejected an exceptional alternative claim for “subjective re-valuation” of the money transferred, and made an award equal to £50,000 plus compound interest since the date of payment.
 Acted for Ds.
 Instructed by Matthew Arnold & Baldwin LLP.

 Case: ABN Amro Commercial Finance plc v McGinn 2 Lloyd’s Rep. 333

 Subject: Confidential Invoice discounting; guarantees and indemnities; primary liability as indemnifier; losses under indemnity.